 “Any movement at all is better than sitting on the couch, and even spending 30 minutes on an exercise bike or swimming may help you lose weight if you were pretty sedentary before,” she explains.

 Solution: Set short- and long-term goals.

 There’s a reason why it’s often easier to lose weight before a wedding or school reunion.
-But those types of motivators tend to be fleeting, and before you know it those 10 pounds (or more) are back on.
+But those types of motivators tend to be fleeting, and before you know it, those 10 pounds (or more) are back on.

 Setting a long-term, non-scale goal — say, to avoid health issues that a parent or grandparent has — will help, but you’ll probably need some extra targets to shoot for along the way.

 “I once lost weight mainly by challenging myself to do a certain number of push-ups every day until I could do 100,” says Lucille.
-Some people find that getting competitive — perhaps by signing up for a series of challenging events, like a marathon, or 5K — keeps them invested in staying fit.
+Some people find that getting competitive — perhaps by signing up for a series of challenging events, like a half marathon or 5K — keeps them invested in staying fit.